-■ Starter kill doesn't work.
+■ Starter kill does not work:

 Is the correct starter wire being interrupted?
 If the car starts when the starter kill relay is completely disconnected, the wrong starter wire has been cut and interrupted.

 Yellow wire is not connected to true ignition.
 It is connected to an accessory circuit.